 Head of Department:

-The Level 2 Certificate in Financial Education (CeFE) is primarily designed for students aged 14-16 and provides an introduction to, preparation for, further study through developing understanding of the economy, financial management skills, employability and enterprise.
-The course introduces the students to the impact of the economy and encourages them to consider how this can affect business and the individual.
+The Level 2 Certificate in Financial Education (CeFE) is primarily designed for pupils aged 14-16 and provides an introduction to, preparation for, further study through developing understanding of the economy, financial management skills, employability and enterprise.
+The course introduces the pupils to the impact of the economy and encourages them to consider how this can affect business and the individual.
 Through this, it develops knowledge and transferable skills.

 Key Stage 4

 The qualification will enable pupils to:

 - Develop an understanding of the key content area and how they relate to each other,

 - Identify, understand and use information from a range of sources;

 - Use appropriate tools to manage a personal budget and apply these concepts to business and enterprise;